openshift/compliance-operator/doc/usage.md

 used to create node scans.

 Before taking one into use, we'll need to configure how the scans will run.
-We can do this with the `ScanSetttings` custom resource.
+We can do this with the `ScanSettings` custom resource.
 The compliance-operator already ships with a default `ScanSettings` object that you can take into use immediately: